Earth Systems Biogeochemistry Laboratory

 General sample preparation tasks, such as air-drying, sieving, grinding, and splitting, and particle size analysis are conducted in cooperation with the Soils and Sediments laboratory.
 Specialized sample preparation capabilities in the ESB Laboratory include freeze-drying of liquid and solid samples, soil density fractionation, and soil and root incubations in preparation for radiocarbon analyses.

-The ESB Laboratory houses novel solid and liquid state elemental analyzers (pictured).
+The ESB Laboratory houses novel solid and liquid state elemental analyzers (pictured) and a physisorption analyzer for characterization of surface area and micro/mesopore distributions in solid materials.
 Additionally, the ESB lab houses standard environmental sample preparation instrumentation including a shaker table, balances and a microbalance, a centrifuge, drying and muffle furnaces, a 2.5-L freeze dryer, a ball mill grinder, an ultra-pure water purification system, a gas chromatograph, and a sonifier.